Vlad Marginas

 Key Findings (So Far)

 The preliminary findings of my thesis, which focuses on a comparative study of anti-gender social movements in South-Eastern Europe, highlight the complex interplay between religious figures, political actors, and social movement organisations (SMOs).
-The research methodology encompasses a diverse range of data collection techniques, including structured and unstructured interviews with both anti-gender proponents and LGBTQ+ rights activists, alongside participation in significant events such as the 2023 Bálványos Summer Free University.
-So far, the interviews conducted reveal a complex landscape of opinions and strategies employed by anti-gender movements, underscored by a notable engagement with transnational networks and a pronounced resistance to European liberal values.
+The research methodology encompasses diverse data collection techniques, including structured and unstructured interviews with both anti-gender proponents and LGBTQ+ rights activists, alongside participation in significant events such as the 2023 Bálványos Summer Free University.
+So far, the interviews reveal a complex landscape of opinions and strategies employed by anti-gender movements, underscored by a notable engagement with transnational networks and a pronounced resistance to European liberal values.
 Conversely, discussions with LGBTQ+ rights NGOs illuminate the challenges and resilience of pro-rights advocates in navigating this contentious socio-political terrain.
-My observations at events like Tusványos, featuring prominent figures such as Viktor Orbán, have provided valuable insights into the rhetorical and mobilisation strategies of anti-gender movements, offering a direct window into the discourse that shapes public opinion and policy on these issues.
-The ongoing and planned series of semi-structured interviews in both Greece and Romania are expected to further enrich this analysis, aiming to deliver a comprehensive understanding of the dynamics at play.
-Continuous dialogue with gender scholars also contributes to a deepening of the theoretical framework, ensuring a nuanced interpretation of the findings.
+My observations at events like Tusványos, featuring prominent figures such as Viktor Orbán, have provided valuable insights into anti-gender movements' rhetorical and mobilisation strategies, offering a direct window into the discourse that shapes public opinion and policy on these issues.
+The ongoing and planned series of semi-structured interviews in both Greece and Romania are expected to enrich this analysis further, aiming to deliver a comprehensive understanding of the dynamics at play.
+A continuous dialogue with gender scholars also deepens the theoretical framework, ensuring a nuanced interpretation of the findings.
 These preliminary results underscore the pivotal role of ideological, religious, and political factors in the manifestation of anti-gender movements, setting the stage for an in-depth exploration of their implications for democracy, European integration, and the broader fight for gender equality and LGBTQ+ rights.

 Social Relevance of your Research